nparsley/repository-2/README.md

 <img src='userprofile.PNG'>

 * Users can view their entire history of comments and places created by clicking on the My Profile link.
+* When a new comment or rating is made to a place, the user that initially added the place will receive an e-mail notification with an update.